NicoloPecco/RS-FetMRI/README.md

 ![](https://github.com/NicoloPecco/RS-FetMRI/blob/main/Images/Flowchart.png)
 > Flowchart of the RS-FetMRI pipeline.

+### We recommend to download and read carfully the User-Manual for the Usage, Installation and Requirement for the RS-FetMRI!

-### Usage
+# Usage

 The entire RS-FetMRI package is composed of a main script, called ‘RSFetfMRI.m’, which is subdivided into six modules (Figure 1), a MATLAB custom-built function ‘Create_template.m’ and an automatic modified version of the Artifact Detection Tool (https://www.nitrc.org/projects/artifact_detect) called ‘art.m’ accompanied with relative configuration files.
 The RS-FetMRI script uses a wide range of  SPM functions for image processing and image visualization.
 It also contains a folder called ‘Templates’ that includes three subfolders (‘Template_for_session’, ‘Template_Priors_Seg’ and ‘Template_orig’) containing different Nifti file useful for the 1st-pass masking, segmentation and visualization.
 Particularly, as explained in the ‘Installation and Requirements’ paragraph, the ‘Template_orig’ files need to be downloaded from a different website.

-# Installation and Requirement
+# Requirement

-# We  recommend to download and read carfully the User-Manual for the Usage, Installation and Requirement for the RS-FetMRI!

 The RS-FetMRI package can be downloaded from GitHub (https://github/NicoloPecco/RS-FetMRI).
 The RS-FetMRI  package can be used on any computer operating system with installed: